zgulde/cods/docs/node-movies-deployment-guide.md

     Take note of the port number that your site is running on, we'll need this information later when we create a site.

-1. Create a `install.sh` file.
+1. Create a `cods.sh` file.

     This file will tell our server what needs to be done when the site is deployed.
 In our case, we'll want to install the dependencies, and build the static files.

-    Create a file in your project root named `install.sh`.
+    Create a file in your project root named `cods.sh`.
 It should have the following contents:

     ```sh